 California Statewide Local Streets and Roads Needs Assessment

-An updated report on the assessment of the local streets and roads system was conducted in 2010.
-The report confirms that the pavement conditions are deteriorating at a rapid rate putting drivers safety at risk.
+An updated report on the assessment of the local streets and roads system was conducted in 2010 and 2012.
+The reports confirm that pavement conditions are deteriorating at a rapid rate putting drivers safety at risk.

 2010 Update Published February 2011